Robert Griffith: Philanthropy

-In 1998, he founded the Robert Griffith Foundation, a highly successful program which provides college scholarships to underprivileged high school seniors.
-Effectively to date the foundation has sponsored 36 graduates from colleges across the US including West Point, University of Michigan and Stanford to name a few.
-To continue the success of this project, Griffith also initiated the Viking Challenge which targets K-6th graders and challenges them in five core areas of success: responsibility, non-violence, academic improvement, drug and alcohol abstinence.
-Each participating student signs a contract to commit to improving in these areas and, if accomplished, receives recognition and is awarded admission to a Viking Home Game.
-To this day, the program has been highly beneficial to the schools, children and community with clearly positive results.
+In 1998, he founded the Robert Griffith Foundation, a program which provides college scholarships to underprivileged high school seniors.
+Later, Griffith initiated the Viking Challenge which targets K-6th graders and challenges them in success, responsibility, non-violence, academic improvement, and drug and alcohol abstinence.

 Personal life

 Griffith resides in Southern California.
-An avid cyclist, he is also well-traveled and has spent much time in the Americas and Europe for both business and pleasure.
+He has traveled extensively in the Americas and Europe for professional and personal purposes.